Sabon: Sabon Next (2002)

 A specimen of the font family Sabon Next created by FontShop, showing the range of weights and stylistic alternates.

 Jean-François Porchez designed the revival of Sabon known as Sabon Next.
 Sabon Next is based upon Tschichold's 1967 Sabon design for the Stempel foundry and Porchez' study of original Garamond and Le Bé models.
 Unlike in the original Sabon, Porchez rejected the approach of a matching-width italic for a more traditional design, narrower than the roman style, and chose to take advantage of digital typesetting technology to include a wide 'f' in the sixteenth-century style.

 Commercial Version (Sabon Next LT Pro)

 The commercial version of Sabon Next is commonly called Sabon Next LT Pro or Sabon Next Pro.

 Sabon Next Pro consists of 6 weights (Display, Regular, Demi, Bold, Extra Bold, and Black).
 Despite its designation, the 'Display' weight is considered as another grade of the 'Roman weight' and Porchez recommended it for 11pt or above, while the 'Regular' weight is designed for smaller text sizes such as 8pt.

-Sabon Next Pro includes Latin Extended characters, but does not have Greek and Cyrillic support.
+Sabon Next Pro includes Latin Extended characters but does not support Greek or Cyrillic.
 OpenType features include Small caps (except in Black weight), Ligatures, Special ligatures, Alternates, Caps figures, Oldstyle figures, Tabular figures, Fractions, Superiors, Ornaments, Swash, Proportional Lining figures.
 Except in Black weights, the fonts include a collection of printers' ornaments and dingbats.
-These ornaments are also offered independently as a font named Sabon Next Ornaments.
+These ornaments are also available independently as the font Sabon Next Ornaments.